Bigdata-com/bigdata-thematic-screener/DEMO_MODE.md

 2. **Configuration Panel**:
    - Form fields are still visible (users can see what parameters exist)
    - The "Run Analysis" button is replaced with a disabled button showing a lock icon
    - Message displayed: *"Demo mode activated.
-Please contact support@bigdata.com for access to the full version."*
+For access to the full version, please contact support@bigdata.com or deploy your own version from GitHub."*
 3. **Quick Start Demos**: Work normally, loading pre-computed JSON files

 ### When Demo Mode is Disabled